Coronavirus: Gardaí can instruct holiday home occupants to go home under new powers

 Meanwhile, Minister for Health Simon Harris has said that “it would not be a wise thing” to expect public health restrictions to lift after this weekend.

-“If we take the foot of the pedal, the progress we’ve made would be reversed,” he told Newstalk Breakfast.
+“If we take the foot off the pedal, the progress we’ve made would be reversed,” he told Newstalk Breakfast.

 Mr Harris said he did not want to see what had happened in other countries.
 “If we don’t make more progress we’re going to find ourselves in a difficult situation.
 We need to reduce the rate of growth.”